Pitasi/TagAlertBot/README.md

 Support my project and keeping up the server by donating 50 cents: http://paypal.me/pitasi.

-This Readme file is a work in progress.

 ### Privacy
 A lot of people asked for what is being logged and what I'm doing with these logs.